-50 Things We Learned from Soap Operas
+50 Things We Learned from Neighbours

 As some of you already know, because Terry and I never really grew up and left our student days behind us, the absolute highlight of our day is the daily broadcast of Australian soap opera, Neighbours.